Skip to content

 While the LLM itself is just a function, we build conversation-like behavior by storing a chat history.
 In simplechatbot, the history is stored in a ChatHistory, which is just a list subtype where list elements contain langchain BaseMessage subtypes.
 You can access it through the history property, and work with it just as a list.

-Here you can see that the system prompt is simply added as the first message in the chatbot history.
+Here you can see that the system prompt is simply added as the first message in the agent history.

 To see the conversation history that is sent to the LLM, you can use the get_buffer_string method.
 This uses the same langchain methods used to invoke the LLM, so it is useful for debugging.